Countly/countly-server/README.md

 * **Guarantee:** Community Edition is on the bleeding edge regarding version upgrades and with no bugfix guarantee.
 Enterprise Edition has bugfix guarantee, immediate resolution, verified builds, on-site and automatic version upgrades.
 * **Features:** Enterprise Edition has more features compared to Countly, with a focus on end-to-end analytics and marketing platform.
 Additional features include but not limited to automated push notifications, drilling on the raw data, user profiles, in-app purchase analytics, retention & engagement, user flows, cohorts and custom dashboards.

-## Installing & upgrading Countly server
+## Installing and upgrading Countly server

 Countly installation script assumes it is running on a fresh, decent Ubuntu/CentOS/RHEL Linux without any services listening on port 80 or 443 (which should also be open to incoming traffic), and takes care of every library and software required to be installed for Countly to run.